 Maximum Volume Bytes = <size> This directive specifies the maximum number of bytes that can be written to the Volume.
 If you specify zero (the default), there is no limit except the physical size of the Volume.
-Otherwise, when the number of bytes written to the Volume equals size the Volume will be marked Used.
-When the Volume is marked Used it can no longer be used for appending Jobs, much like the Full status but it can be recycled if recycling is enabled, and thus the Volume can be re-used after recycling.
-This value is checked and the Used status set while the job is writing to the particular volume.
+Otherwise, when the number of bytes written to the Volume equals size the Volume will be marked Full.
+When the Volume is marked Full it can no longer be used for appending Jobs, but it can be recycled if recycling is enabled, and thus the Volume can be re-used after recycling.
+The size specified is checked just before each block is written to the Volume and if the Volume size would exceed the specified Maximum Volume Bytes the Full status will be set and the Job will request the next available Volume to continue.